pagopa/pn-local-emulator/README.md

 docker run -p 3000:3000 ghcr.io/pagopa/pn-local-emulator:latest
 ```

+> Hint: The Docker image exposes the port 3000 of the container, so you can use the -p option to map it to a port of your choice.

 ## More advanced stuff

 ### Build and run your local Docker image from the source code